A reader asked:

 If there is anything that would help with your health needs that should also be on your list.

 Rugs, carpets, curtains would be good if there is enough money as they can help to keep your flat warm.
 And if you need some clothes, get them!

 Don’t forget to keep enough money for your bankruptcy fees.

 It’s often a good idea to look at second-hand furniture to make the money go further.
-See if there is a good charity shop that does furniture or electrical goods near you such as BHF, or a member of the Furniture Reuse Network.
+See if there is a good charity shop that does furniture or electrical goods near you or a member of the Furniture Reuse Network.
 And see if there is a local Freecycle or Freegle group.

 Will this affect your bankruptcy?

 I don’t expect you to have any problems with this.
 Paying £2,000 for a leather sofa wouldn’t be a good idea, but I doubt you have enough money to be able to do that.
 I suggest keeping receipts for everything you buy, so you can show them to the Official Receiver if you are asked.